FonsecaGoncalo/ECS-Runner-Fleet/README.md

    The `runner_class_sizes` variable defines available runner sizes and is stored in SSM for the control plane Lambda and CLI.
 Include a `class:<name>` label in your workflow job to launch a runner with the corresponding size.
+   The `extra_runner_images` variable can map labels to directories containing a `Dockerfile` that extends the base image.
+Images are built and pushed to ECR with the tag `<runner_image_tag>-<label>` and used when a job includes the matching label.
 3. From the `terraform` directory, run:
    ```bash
    terraform init